lshannon/cf-flyway-db/README.md

-# Spring Boot + FlyWay + JPA + Postgres on PCF
+# Spring Boot + FlyWay + JPA + H2 (Dev) + Postgres on PCF

-This started as an experiment to show how to use an embedded DB locally and a Postgres in the 'cloud' on PCF.

-However, after wrestling with this for a while I have come to a conclusion.
+The goal of this sample is to show how develop locally on a JPA + Flyway Spring Boot application using H2.
+The deployment will be Postgres on the Cloud/PCF.

-Don't use embedded DB's for testing.
+My over all conclusion is to not use embedded DB's for testing.
 Test against Postgres locally.

-Why you ask, every sample I have seen uses an embedded DB?

-Well, here is what I experienced.
-There could be some user error here, so I might have to correct this.
+I will explain this at the end.

+But for now, here is how I decided which DB to use.

-## Reasons For Not Using an Embedded DB
+## Selecting an Embedded DB

 ### H2

 My development environment is Linux: https://github.com/lshannon/ASUS-K501U-Ubuntu-Set-Up

-Something strange was going on with H2 on Linux as can be seen with the class loading error below.
+Intially something strange was going on with H2 on Linux as can be seen with the class loading error below.

-The test cases ran fine on my Mac, however not with the Ubuntu Linux machine.

 I wrestled with this extensively and could not figure out a way around it (tried adding more Jars, playing with all the new Spring Boot 1.4.1 testing annotations, etc).

-I suppose one option might be to create the DB using API(s) in the set up of the test.
-Perhaps something to explore later.
+Sadly it turned out to be a corrupt Jar in my local Maven repo (thanks to Stephane Nicol of the Spring team for pointing out the obvious)

 Here is the error: